IBM/tekton-tutorial-openshift/docs/lab1/5_create-service-account.md

 This yaml creates the following Kubernetes resources:

 * A ServiceAccount named `pipeline-account`.
-The service account references the annotated `ibm-registry-secret` secret so that the pipeline can authenticate to your private container registry when it pushes and pulls a container image.
+The service account references the annotated `ibm-cr-push-secret` secret so that the pipeline authenticates to your private container registry when it pushes and pulls a container image from the private ICR.

 * A Secret named `kube-api-secret` which contains a token (generated by Kubernetes) for accessing the Kubernetes API.
 This allows the pipeline to use `kubectl` or `oc` to talk to your cluster.
+In OpenShift, a controller loop ensures a Secret with an API token exists for ServiceAccounts.
+To create our own additional API token for our ServiceAccount, we need to create a Secret of type `kubernetes.io/service-account-token` with an annotation referencing the ServiceAccount.
+The controller will update it with a generated token.

-* A Role named `pipeline-role` which provides the resource-based access control permissions needed for this pipeline to create and modify Kubernetes resources, respectively services and deployments.
+* A Role named `pipeline-role` which provides the Resource-Based Access Control (RBAC) permissions needed for this pipeline to create and modify Kubernetes resources, respectively services and deployments.

 * And a RoleBinding named `pipeline-role-binding`, which binds the Role to your Service Account.